-All students must take at least 3 subjects in philosophy at MIT during each term of their first year, and at least 1 subject in philosophy at MIT during each term of their second year.
+Students must take at least 2 subjects in philosophy at MIT during each term of their first year, and at least 1 subject in philosophy at MIT during each term of their second year.
 Normally, students take 4 subjects during their second year.

 2.2 Teaching Requirement

 All graduate students must acquire some teaching experience.
 This requirement is normally satisfied by serving as a Teaching Assistant in an undergraduate subject in philosophy at MIT.

 The Department has a standing committee which is charged with administering the logic requirement; the requirement may be satisfied in one of the following ways:

 (a) by auditing Logic I and completing the work (Logic I may not be taken for graduate credit);

 (b) by successfully completing a logic assessment set by the committee;